ysyk2021/the-promotion-mindset-how-to-think-and-act-like-a-promotable-employee/src/chapter-1-2.md

-Chapter 3: Overview of How Adopting a Promotion Mindset Can Lead to Career Advancement
+Overview of How Adopting a Promotion Mindset Can Lead to Career Advancement
 ======================================================================================

 In this chapter, we will explore the concept of the promotion mindset and how adopting it can significantly contribute to career advancement.
 A promotion mindset involves cultivating the right mindset, habits, and behaviors that position individuals as promotable employees within their organizations.
 Let's dive into an overview of how embracing a promotion mindset can lead to career growth and success.